UEFA offers bigger rewards to boost Europa League

 Other changes include more direct group-stage entries for high-ranked nations and domestic cup runners-up being denied places.

 However, a coveted Saturday slot for the final is unavailable in the crowded May calendar.

-Played Saturdays since 2010, Champions League finals get 170 million-plus television viewers.
-Epstein expected the Sevilla-Benfica match to draw 60 million to 70 million.
+Played Saturdays since 2010, Champions League finals get 170 million-plus television audiences.
+Epstein said he expected the Sevilla-Benfica match would draw 60-70 million.